GitAtMike/betterspend/README.md

 - View all transactions sorted by date, newest first
 - Edit or delete any transaction via a slide-up modal
 - Date picker for editing transaction dates
+- Home dashboard with total monthly spending and category breakdown
+- Donut chart visualizing spending by category
+- Budget management — set an overall budget and per-category budgets with warning thresholds
+- Color-coded spending bars (green/yellow/red) based on budget thresholds
+- All data is stored locally on-device — no accounts, no cloud, no data sharing
 - Persistent storage — SQLite on mobile, localStorage on web
 - Dark mode support via system color scheme
 - Haptic feedback on tab navigation (iOS/Android)